spro-in-silence/roastah/replit.md

 - July 11, 2025.
 Changed Learn More button color to match Sign In button using roastah-yellow for consistent branding
 - July 11, 2025.
 Removed redundant logo and branding from hero banner since it's now prominently displayed in the header
 - July 11, 2025.
 Added "Experimental Early Access" tagline underneath brand name in headers using matching yellow color
+- July 11, 2025.
+Updated "Become a Roastah" button in CTA section to match consistent roastah-yellow color scheme
 ```

 ## User Preferences